 Click the step number to Select which step you'd like to include in your statement.

-Note: In this dropdown, you'll only see the steps in your videoask that support conditional logic.
-These include the multiple choice, NPS®, voice, and live call answer types.
-Advanced logic is supported with multiple select for multiple choice answers.
+Note: In this dropdown you'll only see the steps in your videoask that support conditional logic.
+These include the multiple-choice, NPS®, AI Chatbot, and Live Call answer types.
+Advanced logic is supported with multiple select for multiple-choice answers.

 Select which answer to the step will be part of this statement.

 To add another condition to this statement, click the + icon.

 ⚠️ Important: The conditions you create will be prioritized from top to bottom and the logic will follow the first condition a respondent matches with.
 Therefore, be sure to list the most important and complex statements first.